 Businesses who are proactive in meeting CMMC standards will have an advantage in bidding on government contracts.

 Past cybersecurity standards only required self-assessments and the maintenance of an SSP and a POA&M, but without federal auditors to ensure the standards had been enacted, compliant businesses were at a competitive disadvantage: Those who dedicate resources to meet these standards were bidding against other companies who claimed to have security initiatives in place but had never demonstrated proof.
 It also left vulnerabilities in the effort to protect CUI.

 As CMMC begins to be enforced, all businesses contracting with the DoD will be required to have certification to a certain level depending on the nature of their contract.
 Level 1 is equivalent to FAR 52.204–21, so businesses who have already achieved this standard independently will have a head start over those just beginning the process.

-Most non-prime contractor businesses will need to meet Level 3 standards, which includes all 110 controls of NIST SP 800-171r2, plus an additional 20 controls specific to CMMC.
+Most non-prime contractor businesses will need to meet Level 2 standards, which includes all 110 controls of NIST SP 800-171r2.
 Implementing these controls will take a concerted effort by any business required to demonstrate compliance.
 However, CMMC certification will offer significant competitive advantages to business by only allowing certified organizations to bid and accept government contracts that involve CUI.

 If you are ready to prepare your business for Cybersecurity Maturity Model Certification, we can help.
-Brightline is now a Registered Provider Organization (RPO), and our team includes two Registered Practitioners (CMMC-RPs) who have been certified by the CMMC Accredition Body, and who can work with your business to guide you towards satisfying requirements that will need to be met in order for your organization to earn a CMMC certification.
+Brightline is now a Registered Provider Organization (RPO), and our team includes two Registered Practitioners (CMMC-RPs) who have been certified by the CMMC Accredition Body, and who can provide the certified CMMC consulting necessary to guide you towards satisfying requirements that will need to be met in order for your organization to earn a CMMC certification.